 Kickboxing

 The average class contains between 10 and 20 students.
-With children and adults being taught separately.
 All students work as a team, encouraging and motivating each other during training, its a fun and friendly environment.

-If you would like the option of doing Full Contact kickboxing or wish to learn as an individual, these are avaliable through the 1-on-1 sessions, please contact Phil for more information
+If you would like the option of doing Full Contact kickboxing or wish to learn as an individual, these are available through the 1-on-1 sessions, please contact Phil for more information

 A Brief History of Lau Gar